May 30, 2021 5 min read

-Travelling around Wales by any means of transport and you will see sheep in most parts of the country.
-According to recent census figures, there are over 10 million welsh sheep compared to 3 million people, a 3 to 1 ratio (3 sheep for every 1 person in Wales).
-This average ratio for Wales covers a range from nearly 20 sheep per person on some parts of rural mid, north and west Wales.
-As a comparison, there are approximately 1 million cows in Wales compared to the 10 million sheep!
+On any visit to Wales you will see sheep in most parts of the country.
+Recent figures state that there are are over 10 million welsh sheep compared to 3 million people, an approximate 3 to 1 ratio (3 sheep for every 1 person in Wales).
+As with all averages it can be misleading!
+In some parts of Wales, this ratio is as high as 20 sheep per person in rural mid, north and west Wales.
+Cattle farming is also key to Welsh farming but as a comparison, there are approximately 1 million cows in Wales compared to the 10 million sheep!

 In case you’re wondering how this compares to other countries in the UK or the world, Scotland slightly more sheep than the general population (an approximate ratio of 1 to 1) and England has about 1 sheep for every two people, not surprisingly making Wales the country in the UK with the most sheep per person.
 However, for a world comparison, New Zealand has over 6 sheep for every person in that country.